 *The initial bus ride is ~40 minutes.
 We’ll be in and out of the bus with plenty to explore and walking short distances along paved paths and mostly level dirt roads but with a couple of short hills.
 Expect more time on your feet on the All Day version which is not the easiest for those with knee trouble.
 Return ride is ~50 minutes.

 *All Day Tuesday. + $25/person.
 Travel by minibus, limited to twelve participants plus guides.
 Return time at ~5pm.
 Total trip ~10 hours.

 *Gold Standard Thursday.
 Travel by big bus, limited to twenty-five participants plus guides.
 Return time at ~2pm.
 Total trip ~7 hours.

 Bobolinks to Bald Eagles

 Covering one of the widest varieties of habitat and terrain through the course of the day than any of our trips, we start the morning at over 3000 feet elevation with Bobolinks at one of the highest points in Fayette County.
-This hill top is a wonderful migrant trap and bobo nesting ground.
+This hill top is a wonderful vista and bobo nesting ground.
 From there, we’ll follow the water down to a different Glade Creek to an old barn and most serene spot.
 Warblers galore.
 Then continue the descent to river level in Hinton through several magical points along the way hoping to spot Bald Eagles, various waterfowl and swallows too numerous to count.
 We wrap up the trip with dinner riverside at Kirk’s Restaurant, and return to the Burnwood rendezvous as late as 7:30pm.

 *The initial bus ride is ~45 minutes.
 We’ll be in and out of the bus with minimum hiking between stops.
 Return ride is ~75 minutes, with a return time at ~7:30pm.
 Total trip ~12.5 hours.